KurtRoepke/AWS-vpn-/README.md

-your password will be auto generated if you dont put one in yourself or you can just change it later using the passwd comand
+Your password will be auto generated if you dont put one in yourself or you can just change it later using the passwd comand
 <img src="images/passwordn.png" height="70%" width="70%"  />